 Website Content Editor

-Send any photos or text to Neil who will gratefully upload them as part of dive reports, news items, and the like.
+Send photographs or text to Neil who will gratefully upload them as part of dive reports, news items, and the like.

 Acting on behalf of the vulnerable adults and children who wish to spend the day diving with the club.